Coast Guard officer arrested on gun charges had hit list of prominent Democrats, feds say

 The court documents filed Wednesday don't reveal why Hasson came under suspicion, but federal agents obtained a warrant and searched Hasson's desk at Coast Guard headquarters last Tuesday, Feb.
 12. The agents found a bottle with dozens of small pink pills and equipment typically used for beating drug tests.
 They took two of the pills for testing, and both came back positive for Tramadol.

-The next day, agents watch on video surveillance as Hasson took the bottle out of his desk drawer and cut several pills with a knife before taking one of them, according to the criminal complaint.
+The next day, agents watched Hasson on video as he took the bottle out of his desk drawer and cut several pills with a knife before taking one of them, according to the criminal complaint.

 On Feb.
 15, agents arrested Hasson and discovered 100 pills thought to be Tramadol at his workspace.
 He also allegedly had more than 30 bottles labeled as human growth hormone in his apartment in addition to his arsenal of firearms.

-Hasson is expected to make his first appearance in federal court on Thursday.
+Hasson is expected to make his first appearance in federal court Thursday.